 Kaplan Lawyers PC

 At Kaplan Lawyers PC, the wellbeing of our clients means everything to us.
 If you’ve been made sick, injured, or harmed in any way, we want to fight for your rights in a court of law.
-Our experienced and compassionate team of attorneys are ready and eager to help you earn the compensation you deserve.
+Our experienced and compassionate team of personal injury lawyers in Queens are ready and eager to help you earn the compensation you deserve.
 The restitutions we seek will not only alleviate your medical bills and keep you financially secure as you focus on recovery, but will compensate you for the physical and emotional distress that you have suffered.
 Don’t wait another day- if you’ve been the victim of wrongdoing, it’s time to make things right.
 Contact Kaplan Lawyers PC today for a free and easy consultation.

 John has personally handled thousands of clients who were victims of another’s negligence and fights relentlessly for their rights.
 John enjoys bringing closure to a client’s matter so that the injured party can move forward with their life.
 His background enables him to evaluate complex liability related claims and bring resolution to claims in a record time frame. [ Attorney Bio ]